MadhanMohan10/MediaHub/README.md

 **Viewing Media**: Uploaded images and videos can be viewed within the portal.

 **Playback Feature**: For videos, a play button allows users to start the video playback directly on the platform.

+### Profile
+1. **View User Profile**: Users can see their Username and Email ID along with an default profile pic.
+2. **Profile Update**: Users can update their Username, Email ID and their profile pic.

 ## Benefits of MediaHub
 1. **Secure User Authentication**: Ensures secure access to the platform, protecting user data and files.